 “Many of the people that we work with are at the lowest point of their lives.
 You cannot expect change overnight,” Jackson-Glasco says.
 “You need to have patience.”

 Teamwork: While social work often involves one-on-one interactions with clients, teamwork is nonetheless a critical skill.
 Whether you work in a multi-department organization or on a small team of fellow professionals, you will often find yourself working closely with others in your day-to-day responsibilities.

 Launching Your Social Work Career at Troy University

 What is social work?
 It is a rewarding profession that offers daily opportunities to grow personally while helping others to improve their lives and surmount difficult challenges.
 In TROY’s undergraduate social work degree program, you can develop the skills and knowledge you need to build a diverse and rewarding career in the field.
 The program features a dynamic curriculum based on standards set by the Council on Social Work Education and emphasizes community projects and hands-on experience.

 “I think what TROY does very, very well is to prepare students, not only to go anywhere in the world to practice social work, but to meet the specific needs that we see locally in this area,” Jackson-Glasco says.
 “That includes topics like how to effectively communicate and work with the individuals who live in rural communities and may not have access to medical doctors or who have experienced generations of poverty.
-It is critically important to learn to communicate well with groups who are not necessarily being heard, especially when navigating community-wide challenges, such as our current crisis with COVID-19.”
+It is critically important to learn to communicate well with groups who are not necessarily being heard, especially when navigating community-wide challenges, such as COVID-19.”

 The program also adapts itself to the needs of many of today’s students who are often juggling jobs and family responsibilities along with their educational goals.
 Whether you need to balance courses with a busy work schedule, caretaker responsibilities, military service or other life commitments, TROY’s flexible degree options are well-suited to a wide variety of learners from all walks of life.